 - Read the Anticipatory Guidance for basic information on how media can be related to eight different health concerns.

 - As per the Flowchart, have parents, as well as children thirteen and older, fill out the corresponding Media and Health History survey.

 - Review the Media and Health History Form(s) to identify any YES answers.

-- As per the Flowchart Guidance, provide the relevant Anticipatory Guidance, and then the Healthy Media Strategies Tip Sheet(s), as well as anticipatory guidance, based on the corresponding YES answers.
+- As per the Media and Health History Form Guidance, provide the relevant Anticipatory Guidance, and then the Healthy Media Strategies Parent Tip Sheet, as well as anticipatory guidance, based on the corresponding YES answers.

 - Additionally, you can provide the relevant Age-Based Tip Sheet(s), so parents (and patients) have general guidance on managing media with children of particular ages.